 Employee negligence, however, is no excuse.
 Ultimately, leadership enacts policies and allocates resources.
-The executive level dictates the culture, training and resources of an organization’s ERM program.
+The executive level dictates the culture, training and resources of an organization’s enterprise risk management program.

-An ERM can identify and mitigate root-cause risks and avoid a company-wide disaster.
+An enterprise risk management solution can identify and mitigate root-cause risks and avoid a company-wide disaster.
 By identifying risks, businesses can anticipate what lies ahead, allocate resources efficiently, prevent failures and ensure business performance.
 The key to preventing adverse events is creating a culture of collaboration between the proper parties: risk managers, business unit owners and the C-suite.

 Implementing A Proper Risk Hierarchy

-A successful ERM program must appoint risk owners.
+A successful enterprise risk management program must appoint risk owners.
 These are often the business unit leaders with P&L responsibility.
 They must be conditioned to think of themselves as risk owners.
 Different than risk managers, risk owners are on the frontlines and are the most familiar with an organization’s daily risks.

-ERM collates risk owner knowledge by building enterprise-wide information connections.
-Risk managers and risk owners can partner for risk assessments, which are essential to your ERM approach.
+Enterprise risk collates risk owner knowledge by building enterprise-wide information connections.
+Risk managers and risk owners can partner for risk assessments, which are essential to your enterprise risk management approach.
 Risk assessments are the simplest and clearest way for risk managers to understand what risk owners see and experience in the business.

 By engaging risk owners in these risk assessments, risk managers ensure that the most accurate and current information is used to identify, assess and mitigate operational risks.
 Unfortunately, even the most prepared business units still face challenges.